Ewelina04/ScoobyDoo/README.md

 # ScoobyDoo
-Projekt 2 - Komunikacja Człowiek Komputer
+Project 2 - Human Computer Communication lab
+Game with the use of EEG signal